Economic history of Greece and the Greek world: Minoan civilization

 The production of oil was an important activity in which Minoan artisans were engaged.
-There were a large number of oil jars found in the destroyed palaces that tell us of the importance of this industry.
+There were a large number of oil jars found in the destroyed palaces that tell us of the importance of this industry everywhere in the world.
 Oil was an extremely important part of the perfume industry as it was used to clean dirt from the body, much like soap does today.
 Perfumes were also sprinkled on clothing, for aesthetic reasons.
-It is certain that perfumes were a luxury item of Minoan trade.
+It is certain that perfumes were a luxury item of the Minoan trade.

 The bronze industries were also an important aspect of the Minoan economy and the art of bronze making was very common, suggested by the fact that evidence of bronze making was discovered in many towns, such as Phaistos and Zakro, but also as evidence in the area of Malia show that bronze making operations were flourishing in many of the palaces.
 It is believed that the Minoans imported tin and copper to make bronze ingots for other people.
 Evidence of this is shown in Egyptian tomb paintings where the Keftyw (people believed to be the Minoans) bring said ingots to the Egyptian king in gift exchange (The Egyptians and Minoans had a history of cultural exchange).
-Other objects made from bronze have been found in numbers at Knossos, these include bronze mirrors, labrys, votive figures, knives, cleavers and small bronze tools.
+Other objects made from bronze have been found in numbers at Knossos, these include bronze mirrors, labrys, votive figures, knives, cleavers, and small bronze tools.

 The stone carving industry produced many vases and lamps, examples of which have been found at palaces and palatial villas throughout Minoan Crete.
 Another industry that contributed to the Minoan economy was the wine industry, which is mentioned in Linear A, but the small amounts referred to suggest it was a commodity reserved for the wealthier class.